Ruprecht-Karls-Universität Heidelberg

 Lectures will start on Thursday April 15th 2025.
 Tutorials will begin on Monday/Tuesday April 28th/29th.

-Homework sheets become available every Tuesday on Moodle and have to be submitted by Tuesday of the following week on Moodle.
+Homeworks: Homework sheets become available every Tuesday on Moodle and have to be submitted by Tuesday of the following week to the lecturer before the start of the lecture.
 We encourage solving and submitting the homework in groups; the maximum is 3 people.

 Prerequisites: Knowledge of the introductory astronomy lectures (MVAstro0 or WPAstro).
 Basic knowledge on electromagnetic radiation.